 employee[17].home_address.address_line[2]

+Arrays (also called gridded data, raster data, etc.) have long been considered irregular, but meantime are an accepted datatype with corresponding functionality.
+Declarative query support, paired with methods for scalable processing of large arrays, is provided in Array Databases; meantime, domain-independent multi-dimensional arrays are supported in the SQL standard as Part 15: SQL/MDA (Multi-Dimensional Arrays) [36][37].
+An example for a domain-specific array language is the OGC WCPS spatio-temporal datacube analytics language [35].

 The shape refers to the dimensions on a multidimensional array (e.g., 4-by-5-by-6 array is a three-dimensional array, its rank is 3).
 A scalar is zero-dimensional array (i.e., its rank is 0, its dimensions are the empty vector {}).
-NoSQL techniques are used for data storage of such irregular data.
-JSON and XML are examples of serializing such irregular data.
+NoSQL techniques, specifically: Array Databases, are used for data storage and retrieval of such data.
+JSON and XML are examples of serializing such data, albeit only suitable for smaller data (like 1D arrays) while more efficient binary formats, such as NetCDF, are common for massive multi-dimensional arrays such as brain scans, satellite imagery, and weather data.

 Parallelism